lightcaurby/Code-MidiGen/README.md

 - <title>_vh.mid for controlling the vocal harmony
 - <title>_chords.mid for controlling the vocal harmony

 Any DAW can be used to send the output MIDI files to the keyboard as part of a recording project.
-Typically, the keyboard operates in the slave mode while the DAW provides the MIDI master clock.
+Typically, the keyboard operates in slave mode while the DAW provides the MIDI master clock.

 Example run: